Towards understanding CG and GMRES through examples: The GMRES Method

 \emph{Observations:} The relative residual norms $\|r_k\|_2/\|r_0\|_2$ and the relative error norms $\|x-x_k\|_2/\|x-x_0\|_2$ of GMRES are shown in the left and right plots of Figure~\ref{fig:GMRESnonzeroX0}, respectively.
-The black solid curves correspond to $x_0=0$, and the red dashed curves to the normalized random $x_0$.
+The solid black curves correspond to $x_0=0$, and the dashed red curves to the normalized random $x_0$.

-In the left plot we see that relative residual norms for the normalized random $x_0$ decrease quickly and reach the stopping criterion $\|r_k\|_2/\|r_0\|_2< 10^{-12}$ for $k=186$.
-For $x_0=0$ the convergence is much slower, we do not reach the stopping criterion for the relative residual norm, and we stop after $210$ iterations.
-In the right plot we observe that until iteration $k=186$ the relative error norms for both initial approximate solutions are virtually the same.
-After that, only the iteration with $x_0=0$ continues, and in the remaining iterations until $k=210$ the relative error norms continue to decrease.
-Eventually, the relative error norms for $x_0=0$ reach a much lower tolerance than the ones for the normalized random $x_0$.
+The left plot shows that relative residual norms for the normalized random~$x_0$ decrease quickly, and reach approximately the machine precision level after about 200 iterations.
+For $x_0=0$ the relative residual norms decrease much slower, and eventually reach a level of approximately $10^{-10}$.
+On the other hand, the right plot shows that the relative error norms for both initial vectors are almost the same throughout the iteration, and approximately the same level of accuracy is reached in the end.

-\emph{Explanation:} When the matrix~$A$ is ill conditioned, a nonzero initial approximate solution $x_0$ may lead to $\|r_0\|_2=\|b-Ax_0\|_2\gg\|b\|_2$.
-(In our example we have $\|r_0\|_2\approx 5.1\times 10^6$ for the normalized random $x_0$.)
-The vector $r_0$ then contains an artificially created bias towards the dominant information in the matrix~$A$ (such as large eigenvalues or singular values) that may not be related to the solution of the original linear algebraic system.
+\emph{Explanation:} When the matrix~$A$ is ill conditioned, a nonzero $x_0$ may lead to $\|r_0\|_2=\|b-Ax_0\|_2\gg\|b\|_2$.
+(In our example we have $\|r_0\|_2\approx 4.5\times 10^6$ for the normalized random $x_0$.)
+The vector $r_0$ then contains an \emph{artificially created bias} towards the dominant information in the matrix~$A$ (such as large eigenvalues or singular values) that may not be related to the solution $x=A^{-1}b$.
 Elimination of this bias by GMRES can lead to a fast reduction of the residual norms particularly in the initial phase of the iteration.
-This creates an illusion of fast convergence, while the approximate solutions $x_k$ actually do not approach the exact solution.
-(Similar examples with different matrices can be seen in~\cite[Figure~5.13]{LieStr13} or~\cite{PaiStr02}.)
-In order to avoid an illusion of fast convergence while using a nonzero initial approximate solution $x_0$, one can use the rescaling $\zeta_{\min} x_0$, where $\zeta_{\min}=(b^TAx_0)/\|Ax_0\|_2^2$ solves the approximation problem $\min_{\zeta}\|b-\zeta Ax_0\|_2$; see~\cite[p.~318]{LieStr13}.
-In our example $|\zeta_{\min}|\approx 1.9\times 10^{-8}$ holds for the normalized random $x_0$, and the residual and error norm curves of GMRES started with $\zeta_{\min} x_0$ are indistinguishable from the black solid curves in Figure~\ref{fig:GMRESnonzeroX0}.
+This creates an illusion of fast convergence (measured by the residual norms), and can lead to a premature stopping although $x_k$ is actually not close to $x$.
+Similar examples with different matrices can be seen in~\cite[Figure~5.13]{LieStr13} and~\cite{PaiStr02}.